nebula-plugins/gradle-netflixoss-project-plugin/README.md

 These are some of the defaults that are set.

 * sourceCompatibility 1.7: Please change if you want to publish to older or newer java versions
+* release.scope set to minor: By default always bump the minor version
 * a placeholder developer is added to the contacts section: to add more see [gradle-contacts-plugin](https://github.com/nebula-plugins/gradle-contacts-plugin)